buddino/AirMouse/bin/README.md

 ClickGestureTrainer
 --------
+The program records the dataset for the click gesture and outputs a trained pipeline to be used in the AirMouse program.
+It can be used to train both left and right click gesture.

+###Usage:
-It takes 2 arguments as input: `./ClickGestureTrainer n_samples period`
+The program takes 2 arguments as input: `./ClickGestureTrainer n_samples period`
 * n_samples: the number of samples to record for each click
 * period: length of the sampling period

 For example to record 40 samples, one every 5ms, launch with arguments: `./ClickGestureTrainer 40 5`

+1. Prss 0/1 to choose the gesture to train (Left click / Right click)
-1. To record a new sample put you hand above the sensor and prepair to click
+2. To record a new sample put you hand above the sensor and prepair to click
 2. Press `n`, the program will start recording, execute the click gesture
 3. Repeat 2 for at least 50 times (the more, the better)
 4. Press `t` to start training the pipeline